NEED HELP? Talk To

 • Guide assemblies have the necessary fire expansion clearance per the manufacturer's instruction

-• Cables are not kinked
+• Check that chains are not twisted.

 • Release devices work